retext-project/ReTextPortable/README.md

    the PortableApps.com Launcher as NSISPortable
 4. Extract the [64-bit Windows embeddable package][4] from python.org into
    `ReTextPortable\App\python`
-5. Edit the file named similarly to `python312._pth` and add the line `Lib\site-packages` at the end
+5. Edit the file named similarly to `python312._pth` and uncomment the line `import site`
 6. Download [get-pip.py][5] into
    `ReTextPortable\App\python`
 7. From a command prompt go to the python directory and run get-pip: